acorn-io/aws/elasticache/redis/README.md

 ## Quirks

 TLS is enabled for connections to the cluster.
-Some clients don't
+Some clients will fail to connect unless you specifically enable ssl/tls in their settings.

 ## Args